zzonyo/trust-docs-test/source/index.html.md

  If you can't connect "https://api.hbdm.com", please use "https://api.btcgateway.pro".
 -->
 ### Note:
-- Huobi USDT swap is being tested in fake assets, you can send your UID and server IP address to DM_ mm@huobi.com to apply for internal test.
+- Huobi USDT swap is being tested in real assets, you can send your UID and server IP address to DM_ mm@huobi.com to apply for internal test.

 ## Signature Authentication & Verification